Motorcycle Accidents Attorneys

 Increased Events = Increased Accidents

-One of the reasons for this rise is due to the huge events held in Daytona Beach every year.
+One of the reasons for this rise is the huge events held in Daytona Beach every year.
 Spring Break and Bike Week bring in thousands of motorcyclists from all over the state and every part of the country.
 All of these motorcyclists congregate in Daytona and have to share the road with thousands of other vehicles also trying to attend the events.

 Combined with the fact that drunk driving is more rampant during these festivals, the variables for a very dangerous equation are set into motion.
 If you decide to attend one of these events, you must be aware of your surroundings at all times and make sure you are doing everything to keep yourself and other bikers safe to avoid tragedy.